 Vault generates narrative documents for the translation of Localized Cases, which includes the English narrative that exists for the related Case when you generate the Localized Case.
 You can review these details and access the narrative document in the Narrative section.

 You can override a Localized Case’s narrative content by selecting the Sync Global Narrative to Local Narrative action from the record’s All Actions menu.
-This updates the narrative document with the most-recent version from the related global or domestic Case.
+This updates the narrative document, preview, and language with the most-recent version from the related global or domestic Case.

 Re-Render the Narrative Document